tensorflow/java/README.md

 the platforms you are targeting.
 For this purpose the `-platform` artifacts include profiles that follow the conventions established on this page:
 * [Reducing the Number of Dependencies](https://github.com/bytedeco/javacpp-presets/wiki/Reducing-the-Number-of-Dependencies)

-*Note: the `tensorflow-starters` artifact is not available at this moment*

 ## How to Contribute?